DevExpress/testcafe/docs/articles/documentation/extending-testcafe/reporter-plugin/helpers.md

 ---
 layout: docs
 title: Helpers
-permalink: /documentation/extending-testcafe/custom-reporter-plugin/helpers.html
+permalink: /documentation/extending-testcafe/reporter-plugin/helpers.html
 checked: true
 ---
 # Helpers

 Helpers are methods and libraries used to format report output when [implementing a reporter](index.md#implementing-the-reporter).
-TestCafe mixins these methods to the reporter.
+TestCafe mixes in these methods to the reporter.

 To access helpers, use `this`.